tanishq-1012/Electric-Vehicles-Market-Size-Analysis/README.md

-# ⚡ Electric Vehicles Market Size Analysis 🚗📊
+ cheena ji# ⚡ Electric Vehicles Market Size Analysis 🚗📊

 This project presents a comprehensive analysis of the Electric Vehicle (EV) market using real-world registration data.
 It includes exploratory data analysis, visualizations, and forecasting using exponential growth models to estimate future EV adoption trends.